 Improved Patience

-Today's fast-paced world often results in a profound lack of patience in families.
-People expect things on an instantaneous basis, because their electronic devices provide this.
-Consider an outing to a slower-paced place, such as a park system or a nature center.
-Spending time in the great outdoors allows everybody in your family to realize that nature moves at its own place.
 Take the time to appreciate how a river cuts through the bedrock to create a valley over thousands of years.
 Consider how a tall tree reached its height after growing for decades or even hundreds of years, such as in the case of California redwood trees.
 Watch as a bumblebee methodically visits every flower to gather nectar for the hive.

 Increased Communication

-A group outing can also improve your family's communications skills.
+A group outing can also improve your family's communication skills.
 Try a visit to a mystery dinner theater or a planetarium where each person can ponder the mysteries of the universe.
 Ask questions out loud and see what your partner and children think.
 Try to guess who the villain in the theater is, or make a guess on how many Earth-like planets there might be in the Milky Way galaxy.
 If you are used to texting each other from across the house instead of speaking face to face, spending time together outside of the house and actually engaging in meaningful conversations can renew your family's sense of togetherness.
-The improved communication can continue at home by talking about what you did and saw and what you would like to do together on your next family outing.

 Appreciation of Each Person's Skills